Title: 5 Careers Unlikely to be Affected by AI

 The human element is fundamental to the fields of social work and counseling.
 These professionals provide empathetic support, guidance, and solutions to individuals and communities facing personal and societal challenges.
 AI may enhance certain aspects of these professions, such as data analysis for identifying trends and patterns, but the emotional intelligence and human connection that social workers and counselors offer are irreplaceable by technology.

-See also how to complete 3 ai training drills
+See also how to opt out of zoom ai

 4. Skilled Trades